sanamsh/recipe/README.md

 ## Repository Content
 - `Instructions.txt` includes step-by-step instructions for making the recipe.
+- `Ingredients.md` includes all the necessary ingredients for making the recipe.

 ## Resouces
 This recipe is adapted from [Natasha's Kitchen](https://natashaskitchen.com/meatloaf-recipe/#jump-to-recipe)